naveraraycia/GenForecast/README.md

 # GenForecast
 ## Introduction
-GenForecast is a web application that determines name gender based on a given name.
+GenForecast is a web application that determines gender based on a given name.

 ### Demo
 GenForecast is live [here](https://naveraraycia.github.io/GenForecast/)